A Very Real Guide to Buying Very Fake Plants

 A major benefit to plastic plants, though, is that many of the trendy house plants in modern home décor kind of look plastic to begin with.
 Succulents are a fantastic example — the real ones already look fake, so the fake ones automatically look real.
 And, honestly, who doesn’t love the look of succulents?

 Silk plants are also much more prone to wear-and-tear than fake plants.
-It's a dead giveaway you've got a faux fern on your hands when its leaves are frayed or bleached out by the sun.
+It’s a dead giveaway that you’ve got a faux fern on your hands when its leaves are frayed or bleached out by the sun.

 The verdict: Pick plastic.

-What to Look For When Buying Artificial Plants
+What to Look for When Buying Artificial Plants

 Try to capitalize on the main reason modern plastic plants work so well, which is that they mimic the look of certain live plants.
 You can do this by sourcing mainly fake versions of plants with that naturally “plastic-y” aesthetic: aloe, fiddle leaf figs, air plants, lotus leafs, snake plants, banana trees, philodendrons, maguey stems, monster leaves, certain types of ferns, bird of paradise planters, and succulents — of course! — are all solid picks.